ignaciotcrespo/hadouken-AR/README.md

     // set here your own callback for hands detector, in case you create your own detector.
     handsDetectorCallback: onHandDetected,

+    // enable face detection
+    eyes: false,

+    // callback for faces detected (to draw the eyes when the fluids simulation is active in the hand)
+    faceDetectorCallback: onFaceDetected,

     // set to false to disable fluids
     drawFluids: true,